ifromm/cross-cultural-ui-designs/README.md

 ## Designs

-Below are the different example designs mentioned in Section 3 of the paper.
+Below are examples of the designs mentioned in Section 3 and 4 of the paper.

 ### Power Distance (PD)